Get Ready to Swoon Over These Best Dressed Stars at the 2021 MTV Movie & TV Awards - E! Online

 Get lost in the fashion and swoon over tonight's best-dressed stars in our gallery below.

 For the first time ever, the ceremony will occur across two nights.
 So be sure to tune into the network tomorrow, May 17, to check out the winners of the unscripted categories.
 Starting at 9 p.m.
-EST/PST, MTV's inaugural Movie & TV Awards: Unscripted show will air.
+EST/PST, MTV's inaugural Movie & TV Awards: Unscripted will air.

+Click here to get the latest updates on the 2021 MTV Movie & TV Awards.